anikitina04/arcade-machine/README.md

 # arcade-machine

-The repository for our school project
+Here we'll (try to) develop a programm for Egyptian Ratscrew, which is a part of our school project :)